MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/export-your-model.md

 > [!NOTE]
 > The steps in this section only apply if you have an existing model that isn't set to compact domain.

-To convert the domain of an existing model, take the following steps:
+To convert the domain of an existing model, follow these steps:

-1. Go to the [Custom Vision website](https://customvision.ai), then isng in to view a list of your projects.
+1. Go to the [Custom Vision website](https://customvision.ai), then sign in to view a list of your projects.

     :::image type="content" source="media/export-your-model/projects-list.png" alt-text="Screenshot that shows a list of projects.":::